wave0915/-stock-analysis-/README.md

 - Refactored in 2018
 ![2018_refactored](resources/VBA_Challenge_2018.png)

+Both refactored codes of 2017 and 2018 took shorter time than original codes of 2017 and 2018.

 ## Summary
 In the analysis above from 2017 to 2018, we can see that DQ has a combination of both a sharp drop in price and a spike in trading volume.
 This indicates that the uptrend which showed in the 2017 return rate has been ended.
 So, this is not a good time to invest DQ with all Steve's parents' money.
 Also, when we analyzing the trends with code, we have executed both the original script and refactored script.
-In a way, the refactored script takes a shorter time compared to the original script especially when we have a humongous volume of data.
-Refactored code would give outcomes efficiently in time.
-However, to refine and make concise codes takes time to organize in a clean way.
-Sometimes, figuring out the refactored code let us  get lost on the way out.
+Apparentlly, the refactored script takes a shorter time compared to the original script especially when we have a humongous volume of data.
+Refactored code will give outcomes efficiently in time compared to the original.
+However, to refine and make a concise code takes time to organize in a clean way.
+Sometimes, figuring out the refactored code itself will make us get lost on the way out.